-What can disqualify you from becoming a nurse?
-I’m only going to talk about applicants, not people that have already been licensed with the state.
-This is just going to be kind of a general discussion of, alright, maybe I’m thinking of going to nursing school or maybe I’ve completed nursing school.
+What can disqualify you from being a nurse?
+I’m only going to talk about applicants, not people already licensed by the state.
+This video will be a general discussion of, alright, maybe I’m thinking of attending nursing school, or perhaps I’ve completed nursing school.
 Now, I must apply to a board.
-What are some of the things in my past that can disqualify me from being a nurse in the future?
+What things in my past can disqualify me from being a nurse in the future?
 Lastly, this is not going to be state-specific.
 It’s just going to be a general discussion.

 I guess the timing of the felony would matter.
-Some states require a certain period after either the felony, I guess the nurse or potential nurse was either convicted of the felony or completed the probationary requirements.
-I know here in Arizona someone must have at least three years from the date of termination of probation of a felony to be eligible to reapply or apply for a nursing license.
+Some states require a certain period after either the felony.
+I think the nurse or potential nurse was either convicted of the felony or completed the probationary requirements.
+I know here in Arizona, someone must have at least three years from the date of termination of probation for a felony to be eligible to reapply or apply for a nursing license.

 Nursing Background Check, Criminal Records, and State License

 The first things are heinous crimes, and two, high adverse publicity events.
 Boards of nursing are very concerned about the public image of nurses.
 And suppose there’s been a past incident with an applicant that negatively impacts the nursing profession.
 In that case, that board will be much less likely to issue the license.
 Most of those end up being criminals.
 Still, it would help if you considered that these are political agencies and the politics of issuing permits to people gives the eye.
 Either dangerous or incompetent is not something most boards are willing to do.

 When the State Revokes Your Nursing License